Larry Ceisler

-Larry Ceisler is a prominent political operative in Pennsylvania, where he is the principal of Ceisler Media & Issue Advocacy.
+Larry Ceisler is a political operative in Pennsylvania.
+He runs Ceisler Media & Issue Advocacy.

 A native of Washington, Pennsylvania, he is a graduate of American University and Duquesne University School of Law.

 He worked as a news producer for KDKA-TV in Pittsburgh and was transferred to KYW-TV in Philadelphia in 1983.
 In 1986, he left the news business to work as a Deputy Campaign Manager for Philadelphia Mayor Wilson Goode.
 He then joined the Wilson administration as Special Assistant for Governmental Relations and Special Counsel for the Commerce Department.

 He worked as a political analyst for WTXF-TV in Philadelphia from 1999 through 2005.
 He is also a regular political commentator on KYW-TV, CN8, and the Michael Smerconish Show on WPHT.

 He testified in federal court as an expert witness in politics and testified against the GOP-created Pennsylvania redistricting plan.

-In 2010, Politics Magazine named him one of the most influential Democrats in Pennsylvania.

-In 2003, Larry Ceisler and Jeff Jubelirer formed the media advocacy firm Ceisler Jubelirer, LLC.
-Then in 2010 the name changed to Ceisler Media & Issue Advocacy when Jubelirer went on to pursue other avenues.

 In 2015, it was announced that Ceisler Media and Issue Advocacy received a contract from the State of Israel.
 The agreement was a $90,000 test project to help Israel's image in the United States.